SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 The best part today was that, **I happened to be assigned a team** I am excited as well as scared right now.

-> Finally working as a team with Tanay Pratap & Tanvi and building a Product whic will have userbase of 3000+ users!
+> Finally working as a team with Tanay Pratap & Tanvi and building a Product which will have a userbase of 3000+ users!